Variables

 Variable Types

-Variables can be defined statically as part of the suite or test configuration, or dynamically with extract definitions.
-They can also be pulled from the environment or from a .env file.
+Variables can be defined statically as part of the suite or test configuration, or dynamically with extract

-• Extracted Variables - These are extracted from your tests an can be used in any subsequent tests.
+.
+They are available to all tests within the suite.
+They are most useful for defining values that you intend to repeat multiple times throughout your tests. - Extracted Variables - These are extracted from your tests an can be used in any subsequent tests.
 They are useful for comparing dynamic values such as unique identifiers for resources or authentication tokens.

-• Environment Variables - These are pulled from your shell environment or from a env file.
+.
+They are only valid for that single test.
+They can be useful for specifying complex structures to be used as matcher arguments, or they can be used to override suite variables for a single test. - Environment Variables - These are pulled from your shell environment or from a env file.
 They are useful for synchronizing values in your tests that are also available to your server or other services.

 Variable Precedence